Cloud-Schematics/fs2020/README.md

 This lab will be using Gen 2 of the VPC.
 Set your CLI to target Gen2.
 As Gen2 is only available in US-South, US-East and EU-GB, make sure to select one of these regions.

+`ibmcloud is target --gen 2`

 `ibmcloud is regions`

-`ibmcloud is target -r us-south --gen 2`

 List the available images, and record the ID of the image in which you wish to use.
-Ubuntu 18.04 is set by default.
+Ubuntu 18.04 is set by default in the variables for the lab.

 `ibmcloud is images list`

-List the available Compute profiles and record the Name of the profile in which you wish to use. cx2-2x4 is set by default.
+List the available Compute profiles and record the Name of the profile in which you wish to use. cx2-2x4 is set by default in the variables for the lab.

 `ibmcloud is instance-profiles`